pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 ```

 :::{admonition} Pin dependencies with caution
-Pinnning dependencies references to specifying a specific version of a dependency like this `numpy == 1.0`.
+Pinnning dependencies refers to specifying a specific version of a dependency like this `numpy == 1.0`.
 In some specific cases, you may chose to pin or specify a lower or upper bound of a specific package.
 You can do that using syntax like this:

 `ruamel-yaml>=0.17.21`